ourcodingclub/ourcodingclub.github.io/_tutorials/iris-python-data-vis.md

 print(cube.has_lazy_data())
 ```

 Iris tries to maintain lazy data as much as possible.
-We refer to the operation of loading a cube`s lazy data as 'realising' the cube's data.
+We refer to the operation of loading a cube's lazy data as 'realising' the cube's data.
 A cube's lazy data will only be loaded in a limited number of cases, including:

-##### - When the user directly requests the cube's data using `cube.data`,
+- When the user directly requests the cube's data using `cube.data`,
-##### - When there is no lazy data processing algorithm available to perform the requested data processing, such as for peak finding, and
+- When there is no lazy data processing algorithm available to perform the requested data processing, such as for peak finding, and
-##### - Where actual data values are necessary, such as for cube plotting.
+- Where actual data values are necessary, such as for cube plotting.

 ## Cube control and subsetting